saumsh100/newFrontend/README.md

 **NOTE**: This section needs more information about what is (if anything) is required to run these jobs independently.)

 > **IMPORTANT:**
-> Don't run `npm start:dev` or `npm run start:commsJobs` unless you know what you are doing.
-Those commands will enable communication jobs, as stated above.
+> Don't run `start:jobs` unless you know what you are doing.
+This command will enable communication jobs, as stated above.
 If any real patient information is loaded into the database, this will result in them being contacted.

-* `npm run start:dev` - runs all CareCru services at once in development mode
-* `npm run start:web` - runs only the web service and the cron job, serving as a base to the other services
+* `npm run start:dev` - runs only the web service and the cron job, serving as a base to the other services
-* `npm run start:commsJobs` - runs the communications jobs those serving to send reminders, recalls and reviews.
+* `npm run start:jobs` - runs the CareCru jobs those including:
+    - send reminders
+    - send recalls
+    - send reviews
-* `npm run start:patientCache` - runs the patient cache jobs that updates information on the patients table for easier querying on the API. eg. first, next and last appointment dates and hygiene and recalls due dates.
+    - patient cache jobs - that updates information on the patients table for easier querying on the API. eg. first, next and last appointment dates and hygiene and recalls due dates.

 ## Hot Reloading